 In addition to our conventional seasonal flu vaccine, we entered into a research collaboration agreement with Janssen Vaccines & Prevention B.V., or Janssen, to evaluate our proprietary oral vaccine platform for the Janssen universal influenza vaccine program.
-Under the agreement, we will produce an oral vaccine containing certain proprietary antigens from Janssen and test the product in a preclinical challenge model.
+Under the agreement, we will produce an oral vaccine containing certain proprietary antigens from Janssen and test the product in a preclinical challenge model, with results expected in the first half of 2020.
 Upon completion of the study, Janssen will have an option to negotiate an exclusive worldwide license to our technology encompassing the Janssen antigens.